Liverpool: Education

 The Liverpool School of Tropical Medicine, founded to address some of the problems created by trade, continues today as a post-graduate school affiliated with the University of Liverpool and houses an anti-venom repository.

 Liverpool John Moores University was previously a polytechnic, and gained status in 1992.
 It is named in honour of Sir John Moores, one of the founders of the Littlewoods football pools and retail group, who was a major benefactor.
 The institution was previously owned and run by Liverpool City Council.
-It traces it lineage to the Liverpool Mechanics Institute, opened in 1823, making it by this measure England's third-oldest university.
+It traces it lineage to the Liverpool Mechanics' institute, opened in 1823, making it by this measure England's third-oldest university.

-The city has one further education college, Liverpool Community College in the city centre.
+The city has one further education college, City of Liverpool College in the city centre.
 Liverpool City Council operates Burton Manor, a residential adult education college in nearby Burton, on the Wirral Peninsula.

 There are two Jewish schools in Liverpool, both belonging to the King David Foundation.
-King David School, Liverpool is the High School and the King David Primary School.
+King David School, Liverpool, is the High School and the King David Primary School.
 There is also a King David Kindergarten, featured in the community centre of Harold House.
 These schools are all run by the King David Foundation located in Harold House in Childwall; conveniently next door to the Childwall Synagogue.